 FAQs about Pompe disease symptoms

-Across all types of Pompe disease, nearly all patients experience muscle weakness.
-Breathing problems and difficulty eating also are common in people with Pompe.
-Almost all babies with the classic infantile-onset form of the disease develop an enlarged heart and heart disease
+Across the different types of Pompe disease, nearly all patients experience muscle weakness.
+Breathing problems and difficulty eating also are common in people with a Pompe disease diagnosis.
+Almost all babies with the classic infantile-onset form of the disease develop an enlarged heart and heart disease.

-Pompe disease is caused by a genetic mutation that renders the body unable to break down glycogen, a complex sugar molecule used by some cells as a form of short-term energy storage.
-Muscle cells, which require a lot of energy to power movements, normally store significant amounts of glycogen, thus muscles are primarily affected in Pompe.
-Cells of the heart and skeletal muscles (muscles responsible for the movements of body parts) are the most affected.
+Pompe disease causes are linked to genetic mutations that render the body unable to break down glycogen, a complex sugar molecule used by some cells as a form of short-term energy storage.
+Muscle cells, which require a lot of energy to power movement, normally store significant amounts of glycogen, thus muscles are primarily affected in Pompe.
+Cells of the heart and skeletal muscles (muscles responsible for the movement of body parts) are the most affected.

-When a person breathes, muscles in the diaphragm work to push air in and out of the lungs.
-Pompe disease can cause weakness in these muscles — and likely also in other accessory respiratory muscles — which can ultimately lead to impaired breathing.
+When a person breathes, muscles in the diaphragm work to push air into and out of the lungs.
+Pompe disease can cause weakness in these muscles, and likely also in other accessory respiratory muscles, which can lead to impaired breathing.

 The speed of Pompe progression varies widely from person to person, depending on the type of disease as well as treatments and other factors.
 In general, an earlier onset of symptoms is associated with a faster disease progression.